 Now, let us go through each of these SAFe core values explained to see their importance and how they can be implemented.

 In my experience implementing SAFe across dozens of organizations, Alignment consistently emerges as one of the most challenging yet impactful values to establish.
 It means ascertaining that everyone from the executive level to individual contributors understand and work toward the same strategic objectives.
+For those new to SAFe, understanding what is SAFe certification can provide a foundation for aligning teams through structured training and shared knowledge.

 Alignment in SAFe works vertically (from portfolio to teams) and horizontally (across teams and divisions).
 This is how effective alignment looks like: